Interoperability Resources

 This page contains links to resources to learn more about healthcare interoperability standards, U.S. policies and public health use cases.
 Healthcare interoperability standards and policies are rapidly changing and updates to this page will be made as needed.

 • Certification of Electronic Health Record exchange APIs requires use of USCDI version 2; use of version 3 will be required as of December 31, 2025.
-Current adoption by EHRs can be found here: adoption by EHRs.
+Current adoption of certification by EHRs can be searched here: adoption by EHRs.

 • NOTE: The HL7 US Core Implementation Guide is released about one year after USCDI.